Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-\begin{theorem} Assume each constraining polynomial tuple $g_i$ is nonsingular and let $\lmd_{i,j}(\allx)$ be Lagrange multiplier polynomials as in \reff{polyexpr:lmdij}.
-Let $\mc{G}$ be the feasible set of \reff{eq:KKTfeasopt} and $\mc{G}^*$ be the set of all NEs.
-If the complement $\mc{G} \backslash \mc{G}^*$ is a finite set, i.e., the cardinality $\ell := |\mc{G} \backslash \mc{G}^*| < \infty$, then Algorithm \ref{ag:KKTSDP} must terminate within at most $\ell$ loops. \end{theorem} \begin{proof} Under the nonsingularity assumption of polynomial tuples $g_i$, the Lagrange multipliers $\lmd_{i,j}$ can be expressed as polynomials $\lmd_{i,j}(\allx)$ as in \reff{polyexpr:lmdij}.
+The following is the convergence theorem for Algorithm~\ref{ag:KKTSDP}. \begin{theorem} Assume each constraining polynomial tuple $g_i$ is nonsingular and let $\lmd_{i,j}(\allx)$ be polynomial expressions of Lagrange multipliers as in \reff{polyexpr:lmdij}.
+Let $\mcal{G}$ be the feasible set of \reff{eq:KKTfeasopt} and $\mcal{G}^*$ be the set of all NEs.
+If the complement $\mcal{G} \backslash \mcal{G}^*$ is a finite set, i.e., the cardinality $\ell^* \coloneqq |\mcal{G} \backslash \mcal{G}^*| < \infty$, then Algorithm~\ref{ag:KKTSDP} must terminate within at most $\ell^*$ loops. \end{theorem} \begin{proof} Under the nonsingularity assumption of polynomial tuples $g_i$, the Lagrange multipliers $\lmd_{i,j}$ can be expressed as polynomials $\lmd_{i,j}(\allx)$ as in \reff{polyexpr:lmdij}.
 For each $u$ that is a feasible point of \reff{eq:KKTfeasopt}, every NE must satisfy the constraint

 Therefore, every NE must also be a feasible point of \reff{eq:upperlvopt}.
 Since the matrix $\Theta$ is positive definite, the optimization \reff{eq:upperlvopt} must have a minimizer, unless it is infeasible.
-When Algorithm~\ref{ag:KKTSDP} goes to a newer loop, say, from the $l$th to the $(l+1)$th, the optimizer $u$ for \reff{eq:upperlvopt} in the $l$th loop is no longer feasible for \reff{eq:upperlvopt} in the $(l+1)$th loop.
-This means that the feasible set of \reff{eq:upperlvopt} must loose at least one point after each loop, unless a NE is reached.
-Also note that the feasible set of \reff{eq:upperlvopt} is contained in $\mc{G}$.
-If $\mc{G} \backslash \mc{G}^*$ is a finite set, Algorithm \ref{ag:KKTSDP} must terminate after some loops.
-The number of loops is at most $\ell$. \end{proof}
+When Algorithm~\ref{ag:KKTSDP} goes to a newer loop, say, from the $\ell$th to the $(\ell+1)$th, the optimizer $u$ for \reff{eq:upperlvopt} in the $\ell$th loop is no longer feasible for \reff{eq:upperlvopt} in the $(\ell+1)$th loop.
+This means that the feasible set of \reff{eq:upperlvopt} must loose at least one point after each loop, unless an NE is met.
+Also note that the feasible set of \reff{eq:upperlvopt} is contained in $\mcal{G}$.
+If $\mcal{G} \backslash \mcal{G}^*$ is a finite set, Algorithm \ref{ag:KKTSDP} must terminate after some loops.
+The number of loops is at most $\ell^*$. \end{proof}

-When the polynomials $f_i,g_{i,j}$ are generic, the NEP~\reff{eq:NEP} has finitely many KKT points, i.e., the feasible set of \reff{eq:KKTfeasopt} is finite.
-This is shown in Theorem~\ref{tm:genfinite} in the Appendix.
-The assumptions in Theorem~\ref{tm:finiteconv} are general.
+As shown in the appendix, when the NEP is given by generic polynomials, the NEP has finitely many KKT points (see Theorem~\ref{tm:genfinite}).
+For such cases, $|\mcal{G} \backslash \mcal{G}^*|\le |\mcal{G}|<\infty$ and finite termination of Algorithm~\ref{ag:KKTSDP} is guaranteed.

+\begin{theorem} Let $d_{i,j}>0$, $a_{i,j} >0$ be degrees, for all $i \in [N], j \in [m_i]$.
+If each $g_{i,j}$ is a generic polynomial in $x_i$ of degree $d_{i,j}$ and each $f_i$ is a generic polynomial in $\allx$ whose degree in $x_j$ is $a_{i,j}$, then Algorithm~\ref{ag:KKTSDP} terminates within finitely many loops, i.e., it either finds an NE if there exists any, or detect nonexistence of NEs. \end{theorem} \begin{proof} The conclusion follows directly from Theorems~\ref{tm:finiteconv} and \ref{tm:genfinite}. \end{proof}